 Impaired Energy Production

 High-energy phosphate bonds of adenosine triphosphate (ATP) represent the most efficient energy source for the cell.
-ATP is produced by phosphorylation of adenosine diphosphate (ADP), a reaction that is linked to the oxidation ...
+ATP is produced by phosphorylation of adenosine diphosphate (ADP), a reaction that is linked ...